MetaMask/SIPs/SIPS/sip-2.md

 ## Motivation

 One of the main use-cases for snaps is adding more protocols to Blockchain wallets.
 In current state, snaps can't expose their capabilities to wallets, and DApp developers need to talk with the snap directly.
-This SIP tries to improve the usability of snaps by allowing wallets to integrate snap accounts into it's own UI, and allow DApp developers to seamlessly talk to specific blockchains as if talking directly to the wallet itself, not knowing how the wallet handles such requests.
+This SIP tries to improve the usability of snaps by allowing wallets to integrate snap accounts into its own UI, and allow DApp developers to seamlessly talk to specific blockchains as if talking directly to the wallet itself, not knowing how the wallet handles such requests.

 ## Specification